Walk it off: Red Sox eliminate Rays 6-5 with late sac fly - WHIZ News

 The wild-card Red Sox will await the winner of the other ALDS matchup between the Houston Astros and Chicago White Sox.
 Houston leads 2-1 going into Game 4 in Chicago on Tuesday, a makeup of Monday’s rainout.

-“Since day one, you guys believed in this group,” manager Alex Cora told his players before setting off a bubbly clubhouse celebration.
-“Not too many people believed outside this frigging clubhouse, but here we are: ALCS!
-On to the next one!”
+“Since day one, you guys believed in this group,” Cora told his players before setting off a bubbly clubhouse celebration.

 “There’s no doubt there’s disappointment,” Tampa Bay manager Kevin Cash said.
 “We had high aspirations to get deep into this thing.
 We ran into a Red Sox team that they just beat us — no other way around it.
 They got the big hits.”

-Vázquez led off the ninth with a single through the hole to left field and moved to second on a sacrifice bunt by Christian Arroyo.
-Travis Shaw then hit a bouncing ground ball to third that went for an infield single when Yandy Díaz bounced his difficult throw to first baseman Ji-Man Choi.
+Vázquez led off the ninth with a single to left field and moved to second on a sacrifice bunt by Christian Arroyo.
+Travis Shaw hit a bouncing ground ball to third that went for an infield single when Yandy Díaz bounced his difficult throw to first baseman Ji-Man Choi.
 Vázquez got to third and Santana entered to run for him.

+“Old school baseball right there,” Cora said.
+“We won the ALDS playing good fundamental baseball.”

 Red Sox starter Eduardo Rodriguez allowed two runs and three hits with six strikeouts over five innings, plus one batter.
 It was redemption after he lasted just 1 2/3 innings and gave up two runs in Boston’s 5-1 loss in Game 1.

 Devers finished with three hits.
-Wander Franco had a two-run homer for the Rays.
+Wander Franco had a two-run homer for Tampa.

-With the game knotted at 5 in the eighth, Alex Verdugo grounded to shortstop Franco, who threw the ball into wildly in the Red Sox dugout, allowing Verdugo to advance to second.
-With one out, Hunter Renfroe flied to center and Verdugo tried to tag, but he was thrown out at third by Kevin Kiermaier.

-But Braiser promptly gave up back-to-back doubles to Mike Zunino and Kiermaier that made it 5-4.
-That was followed by a single by Arozarena to tie it up.

-Braiser exited in favor of Whitlock.
-He was able to work out of the jam, getting Franco to fly out, followed by groundouts by Brandon Lowe and Nelson Cruz.

-After being solid on the mound throughout 2021 and in a Game 1 win, Tampa Bay’s pitching struggled over the last three games, with the Red Sox outscoring the Rays 26-15.
+After being solid on the mound throughout 2021 and in a Game 1 win, Tampa’s pitching struggled over the last three games, with the Red Sox outscoring the Rays 26-15.

-Right-hander Collin McHugh served as the opener Monday and pitched two scoreless innings, allowing one hit before handing the ball off to Game 1 starter Shane McClanahan.
+Right-hander Collin McHugh was the opener Monday and pitched two scoreless innings, allowing one hit before handing the ball off to Game 1 starter Shane McClanahan.

-The rookie was pitching on three days’ rest and coming off a strong performance in the series opener in which he picked up the victory after pitching five scoreless innings.
+The rookie was pitching on three days’ rest and coming off a strong performance in which he earned the win after pitching five scoreless innings.

 McClanahan quickly gave up a single Vázquez and walked Kyle Schwarber.
 He seemed on his way to getting out of trouble after he got Hernández to fly out for the second out of the inning.

-But Devers jumped all over a first-pitch fastball and launched a line drive into the first row of the center field bleachers for a home run.
+But Devers jumped all over a first-pitch fastball and launched a line drive into the first row of the center field bleachers.

-Xander Bogaerts came up next and singled.
+Xander Bogaerts singled.
 That was followed by Verdugo’s double off the Green Monster that scored Bogaerts.
 J.D.
-Martinez kept it going with a single off the Monster that brought Verdugo in to make it 5-0.
+Martinez kept it going with a single off the Monster that brought Verdugo.

-“Down 5-0 nothing in the third inning, that was pretty devastating,” Cash said.
-“We claw back in it and we came up short tonight”

 McClanahan’s line for the night: five hits, five runs, a walk and home run.